NessMayker/NessMayker.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD candidate at the Ohio State University.
 My research focus is on supernova environments.
 These environments can tell us both about where supernovae come from and the influence they have on their surroundings.
 I love writing code and making plots.
-In my free time I am learning data science.
+I started this website as a place to store my projects as I learn more about data science and deep learning.